-- a description of its access process from application through to operation of the new interconnection station; - the information which an IP must provide at each stage of the interconnection process; - links to all relevant standard contracts; - links to any policies of the TSO which are relevant to a new interconnection; - a description of any commercial prerequisites to approval of an interconnection application (for example, bonds or insurance); - a description of the technical review principles and process used to assess an interconnection application; and - a description of the dispute resolution arrangements that will apply to any matters related to interconnection not subject to the ICEA or ICA (which should have their own dispute resolution procedures).
+- a description of its access process from application through to operation of the new interconnection station; - the information which an IP must provide at each stage of the interconnection process; - links to all relevant standard contracts; - the TSO's general policies relating to interconnection matters; - links to any policies of the TSO which are relevant to a new interconnection; - a description of any commercial prerequisites to approval of an interconnection application (for example, bonds or insurance); - a description of the technical review principles and process used to assess an interconnection application; and - a description of the dispute resolution arrangements that will apply to any matters related to interconnection not subject to the ICEA or ICA (which should have their own dispute resolution procedures).
 Recommended arrangements are set out in section 3.3 below.